 1. Stay Informed

-Tax regulations and allowable expenses can change, so staying informed about the latest HMRC guidelines is crucial.
-Regularly reviewing HMRC’s website and consulting with a tax professional can keep you up to date.
+Tax regulations and allowable expenses can change.
+Regularly review HMRC’s website and consult with a tax professional to stay up to date.

 2. Plan for Tax Payments

-Setting aside money regularly for tax payments can prevent cash flow issues when tax deadlines approach.
-Many influencers use a percentage of their income as a rule of thumb, ensuring they are prepared for their tax liabilities.
+Set aside money regularly for tax payments to prevent cash flow issues when tax deadlines approach.
+Many influencers use a percentage of their income (e.g., 25-30%) as a rule of thumb.

 3. Take Advantage of Tax Reliefs